Maltby Pelletreau

 d: 5 1/2"

-- He was a partner in 1824 with William Upson in New York City NY as PELLETREAU & UPSON, listed in the city directory as jewelers at 170 Broadway.
+- Partnership: William Upson, in 1824, in New York City NY.
+As PELLETREAU & UPSON, listed in the city directory as jewelers at 170 Broadway.
 4

 "Bennett, Cooke & Co.
 No. 142 King-street, Have re-opened their Store, and received by recent arrivals, a fresh and well selected assortment of Jewellery, Silver, Plated, Military and Fancy Hardware.
 Among which are the following, . . .
 Tea Setts, Sugar Dish and Creams, Table, Desert and Tea Spoons and Forks, . . .
 Note: B. C. & Co. being connected in New-York, under the firm of Pelletreau, Bennett & Cooke, 170 Broad-way, will furnish any article of Silver, at short notice, and on the best terms.
 As they are manufactured by themselves, all orders shall receive punctual attendance."